wojdyr/fityk/doc/data.rst

 can export data to an ASCII TSV (tab separated values) file.

+.. admonition:: In the GUI

+    :menuselection:`Data --> Export`

 To export data in a 3-column (x, y and standard deviation) format, use::

    print all: x, y, s > file.tsv